Chan2k20/Prediction-of-lung-cancer-using-CNN/README.md

 Firstly, Lung CT images are collected initially to classify them as normal or abnormal.
 These images are in the format of .dat file.
 Then data processing is applied to improve the quality of the images.
-After this training and testing of the artificial neural network is done using available database.
+After this training, the testing of the convolutional neural network is done using available database.
-Once the neural network is ready backpropogation algorithm is used as follows:
+Once the cnn is ready backpropogation algorithm is used as follows:

 1. Initialize the weights arbitrarily.
 2.Present and input vector pattern to the network.